01 of 36

 12 of 36

 It is widely grown as a fodder crop and to increase nitrogen in the soil.
-The entire plant - blossoms, stems and leaves - will produce a golden dye with an alum mordant.Continue to 13 of 36 below.
+The entire plant will produce a golden dye when combined with an alum mordant in boiling water.Continue to 13 of 36 below.

 13 of 36

 Safflower, Carthamus tinctorius, is a thistle-like annual.
 It is commercially cultivated for vegetable oil extracted from the seeds.
-The plants have yellow, orange or red flowers heads with one to five flowers on each branch.
-It is native to arid regions and has a deep tap root for moisture.
+The plants have yellow, orange, or red flowers heads with one to five flowers on each branch.

 14 of 36

 Saffron is a spice derived from the flower of Crocus sativus or the saffron crocus.
-The crocus is part of the iris family.
-Most bear three or four flowers that each have three vivid crimson stigmas.
+Most produce three or four flowers that each have three vivid crimson stigmas.
 The stigmas are gathered and dried to use in cooking as a seasoning and coloring agent.
 Because each flower's stigmas need to be collected by hand and there are only a few per flower, saffron is the most expensive spice in the world.

-It is also one of the best yellow fabric dyes when set with... alum.
-Saffron can be purchased to use as dye if you don't have any stigmas to pick yourself.Continue to 15 of 36 below.
+It is also one of the best yellow fabric dyes when set with alum.
+Saffron can be purchased to use as... dye.Continue to 15 of 36 below.

 15 of 36